 Percentage of ownership - Enter each corporate partner's ownership percentage in the partnership.
 Round the percentage to four decimal places only.
-If the actual percentage of ownership is below four decimal places, round the percentage to 000.0001.
+If the actual percentage of ownership is less than .0001, round the percentage to 000.0001.
 If the current-year percentage is not available, enter the prior-year percentage.